Casa-Museo de Colón

 Centro Atlántico de Arte Moderno

-The spiritual heart of the city, the brooding, grey cathedral was begun in the early 15th century, soon after the Spanish conquest, but...
+The spiritual heart of the city, this brooding, grey cathedral was begun in the early 15th century, soon after the Spanish conquest, but...

 La Dolce Vita

-Tucked down a narrow pedestrian street, the homemade pasta here is the real thing, with imaginative sauces like artichokes and almonds....
+Tucked down a narrow pedestrian street, the homemade pasta here is the real thing, with decadent sauces featuring caviar and black...

 Calle Colón 1 · interesting places nearby